 Other medical interventions

-Other medications used to treat Parkinson’s pain include dopamine agonists, especially levodopa.
+Other medications used to treat Parkinson’s pain include levodopa or dopamine agonists.
 Because levodopa lessens dystonia and rigidity (both of which can cause pain), your doctor may address your pain by increasing your dosage or the frequency at which you take levodopa.
 Other common interventions to address pain include Botox injections, surgery, or deep brain stimulation (DBS).
 Though CBD is sometimes touted as a cure-all for many Parkinson’s symptoms, including pain, studies offer conflicting evidence about its effectiveness .
 Be sure to work with the members of your care team to explore all your options and decide what might work best for you.

 There are many steps you can take to manage your pain that are not medication-based, and lifestyle changes are often very effective.
 Complementary therapies and interventions like massage, stretching, yoga, increased amounts of exercise, heat and cold treatments, and physical or occupational therapy can help lessen your pain and improve your quality of life.
 It’s also important to eliminate (or at least minimize) activities and behaviors that can increase your pain.
 Consider making changes to your environment that will make your life more enjoyable, such as investing in more comfortable furniture or sitting rather than standing on public transport.
 These small lifestyle changes can have positive effects on experiences with pain.